Stocks soar on French election, Trump tax cut hopes

 Investors around the world cheered the French presidential election results.
 The hope is that the centrist candidate Emmanuel Macron will have no problem defeating the anti-EU challenger Marine Le Pen in a runoff election on May 7.

 Stocks soared in Europe and were set to pop in the United States as well.
-The Dow rose nearly 200 points after the opening bell, a gain of about 1%.
+The Dow rose more than 200 points Monday morning, a gain of about 1%.

 Many market observers had worried that Le Pen, much like U.S. President Donald Trump, could wind up defying the odds and win in France.

-There were also fears that far-left candidate Jean-Luc Mélenchon could pull of an upset and that the final presidential race would be between him (not Macron) and Le Pen.
+There were also fears that far-left candidate Jean-Luc Mélenchon could pull off an upset and that the final presidential race would be between him (not Macron) and Le Pen.

+"Voting outcomes have developed a habit of surprising people lately," said Paul Simons, portfolio manager with the BMO Pyrford International Stock Fund.
+He was referring to both Trump as well as the U.K.'s Brexit vote.

+"The good news here is that there aren't two candidates that are anti the euro and EU," Simons added.

 And even though Le Pen is moving on to the runoff election, she still faces a big uphill climb since she is far behind Macron in the polls in a head-to-head race.
 Other candidates in France who lost this weekend have also quickly moved to back Macron.